antublue/test-engine/MANUAL.md

     for (each Argument) {

-      set the test instance "@TestEngine.Argument" field to the Argument object
+      set the test instance "@TestEngine.Argument" annotated field (if it exists)

       invoke all test instance "@TestEngine.BeforeAll" methods